 Ticketstoros sells tickets for Madrid, Seville, Valencia, and Malaga bullfights.
 Alternatively, tickets go on sale on the Friday or Saturday before the event at the bullring (10 a.m. to 2 p.m. and 5 to 8 p.m.) or on Sunday (10 a.m. to 7 p.m.).
 Tickets rarely sell out, so you shouldn't have a problem even if you turn up at the door without a ticket.

 - La Taurina.
 Pasaje Matheu.
 Tel: 91 522 9216

 - Galicia.
 Plaza del Carmen, 1.
 Tel: 91 531 27 32

 - Plaza de Las Ventas.
 Alcalà, 237.
 Tel: 91 356 22 00

 - Teyci.
 Goya, 7.
 Pasaje Comercial Carlos III.
 Tel: 91 576 45 32

 - Localid.
 Parking Pza. de Santo Domingo.
 Tel: 91 559 50 28

 - El Corte Inglés.
 Tel: 902 400 222

-There were two bullrings in Madrid: Vista Alegre and Las Ventas.
-Las Ventas, with a capacity of 20,000 is the more important of the two and is where the fights take place today.
+Originally, there were two bullrings in Madrid: Vista Alegre and Las Ventas.
+Las Ventas, with a capacity of 20,000 people, is the more important of the two and is where the fights take place today.
 Vista Alegre is used now as a concert and sports venue.
 Find Plaza de Toros Las Ventas on Calle Arenal (No. 237) or the Ventas stop on the metro.